hydroflux/abstractor-ws/BACKLOG.md

 - [ ] In addition to above, no need to even look at the download if it's been previously downloaded
 - [ ] Rebuild 'download_list' function from eagle execute--torn apart from consolidating review function
 - [ ] Add 'start_time' as an optional argument for document found depending on download state
-- [ ] Create create option in 'handle_search_results' to account for 'else'
 - [ ] Create a validation script for eagle
 - [ ] Scrub comments from scripts
 - [ ] Refactor 'record' script into its own directory